<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=656789255406301&amp;ev=PageView&amp;noscript=1">

 Can RPA actually be managed without IT?

 Historically, IT departments are perceived as a state within a state, an invaluable unit that no one wants to deal with.
 As a result, when business departments have a need and buying power, they purchase RPA without consulting the IT team.
 Decisions are taken under a false perception that RPA doesn't need IT, and bots are easy to develop, run and support.
-Vendors describe their RPA platforms as no-coding tools but don't be fooled.
+Though vendors describe their RPA platforms as no-coding tools, don't be fooled.
 RPA is just another software solution!

 The praised drag-and-drop options are limited.
 When a complex process is to be automated, programming is unavoidable.
 RPA solutions need to be installed and, like any other software systems, they need testing, maintenance and support.
 Too often, when a technology department finally gets involved, the business might discover that the RPA doesn't fit into their overall strategy or simply the team is already overstretched.

-Discussing RPA with all stakeholders at the outset is vital, including both business and IT.
+It is vital to discuss RPA with all stakeholders at the outset, including both business and IT.
 It is the only way to make an RPA initiative a success.

 Citizen developers

 'Citizen developer' is one of the latest buzzwords.
 What are they?
-According to Gartner, the term describes business users trained to work with no-code or low-code tools.
+According to Gartner, the term is used to describe business users trained to work with no-code or low-code tools.
 In theory, the advantages are clear - massive savings on a dedicated IT team, fast implemented changes, and increased collaboration between departments.
 So, is it a real silver bullet?

-When it comes to RPA, organisations should be aware that even low coding is still coding, and a certain level of training and technical thinking is required.
+When it comes to RPA, organisations should be aware that even low-coding is still coding and a certain level of training and technical thinking is required.
 Secondly, Citizen development is usually a slow and hard cultural change.
 Thirdly, any software development needs to follow strict testing and deployment processes, not to mention security standards.
-By giving everyone the power to create and share bots, we might open a can of worms that will be extremely hard to manage.
+By giving everyone the power to create and share bots, we might be opening a can of worms that will be extremely hard to manage.

 The human factor.